Madness (band): 2023–present: Theatre of the Absurd Presents C'est la Vie

 The album was preceded by the single "C'est La Vie" and "Baby Burglar", a song inspired by the antics of band members in their youth, including breaking into singer-songwriter Lynsey de Paul's house.
-A new video featured these two singles plus a performances of Round We Go.
+A new video featured these two singles plus a performance of Round We Go.

 It would become Madness' first ever number one studio album in the UK.
 The album also made the album charts in Ireland, Germany and The Netherlands.

-On 11 December a full version of the "C'est La Vie" video was released.
-Follow by "Baby Burglar" on 23 January 2024.
+On 11 December, a full version of the "C'est La Vie" video was released, followed by "Baby Burglar" on 23 January 2024.

-In February it was announced that "Round We Go" would be released as the official new single.
-A full video was released on 6 February, followed by a single edit on February 16.
-On February 23 the song was added to BBC Radio 2's New Music Playlist.
+In February, it was announced that "Round We Go" would be released as the official new single.
+A full video was released on 6 February, followed by a single edit on 16 February.
+On 23 February the song was added to BBC Radio 2's New Music Playlist.

-In April the enhanced version of Theatre Of The Absurd Presents C'est La Vie was announced, featuring 5 new songs and 7 unreleased live songs from the December tour, including the band's version of The Specials's "Friday Night Saturday Morning".
+In April, the enhanced version of Theatre Of The Absurd Presents C'est La Vie was announced, featuring 5 new songs and 7 unreleased live songs from the December tour, including the band's version of The Specials' "Friday Night Saturday Morning".
 "No Reason" – written by Suggs – was made available directly.

 On 17 May – just before the band would go on their first US tour in 12 years – "Hour Of Need" was released as a single and went straight to the BBC Radio 2 playlist.
 The release was accompanied by the announcement of the 'Hour Of Need' Award, for which fans could honour an unsung hero in their lives.

-Recently, in August 2025, guitarist Chris Foreman revealed that he had been diagnosed with myeloma, a treatable but incurable form of blood cancer.
+In August 2025, guitarist Chris Foreman revealed that he had been diagnosed with myeloma, a treatable but incurable form of blood cancer.
 He first experienced symptoms earlier that year, including severe pain in his upper back and shoulders, which led to an MRI scan and the discovery of a spinal tumour.
 Following radiotherapy and a spinal tap procedure, Foreman stated that his kidney function—initially at 14%—had "greatly improved."

 He stated that despite recent recovery, he would not be able to participate in the band's upcoming tours for the rest of the year, but expressed hope of achieving remission and returning to performing in 2026.
+In June 2026, Foreman announced that his cancer had gone into full remission and that he would be returning to play with Madness in further live performances.
+He made his comeback performance with the band on June 7th at the Summer Fest at the Beach in Weston Super Mare.

 Spinoff acts

 The Fink Brothers

-The Fink Brothers were a short-lived alter ego created by Madness members Suggs and Chas Smash, working under the aliases Angel and Ratty Fink, using characters from the science fiction comic 2000 AD.
+The Fink Brothers were a short-lived alter ego created by Madness members Suggs and Chas Smash, working under the aliases Angel and Ratty Fink, using characters from the British science fiction-oriented comic magazine 2000 AD.